videolan/x265/doc/reST/cli.rst

     Store/normalize ctu distortion in analysis-save/load.
     0 - Disabled.
-    1 - Save ctu distortion to the analysis file specified during analysis-save.
+    1 - Save ctu distortion to the analysis file specified during :option:`--analysis-save`.
-        Load CTU distortion from the analysis file and normalize it across every frame during analysis-load.
+        Load CTU distortion from the analysis file and normalize it across every frame during :option:`--analysis-load`.
     Default 0.

 .. option:: --scale-factor

 	Factor by which input video is scaled down for analysis save mode.
-	This option should be coupled with analysis-reuse-mode option, --analysis-reuse-level 10.
+	This option should be coupled with :option:`--analysis-load`/:option:`--analysis-save` at reuse levels 1 to 6 and 10.
 The ctu size of load can either be the same as that of save or double the size of save.
 Default 0.

 .. option:: --refine-intra <0..4>